 - People born overseas (Table 38) 11 of 13 NWMPHN catchment LGAs exhibit high to extremely high proportions of persons who were born overseas. - People who speak a language other than English at home (Table 39): 11 of 13 NWMPHN catchment LGAs exhibit high to extremely high proportions of people who speak a language other than English.
-In Brimbank (62.1%) and Melbourne (54.3%), a majority of the resident population speak a language other than English - Low English proficiency (Table 40): 11 of 13 NWMPHN catchment LGAs are within the top quartile (25%) of all Victorian LGAs for proportion of people with little or no English and accessing the health system, cultural factors such as taboos on discussing proficiency.
-In Brimbank 1 in 7 people speak a language other than English and speak English not well or not at all, while in Maribyrnong the figure is 1 in 10. mental health or family violence may discourage individuals from seeking treatment of mental illness.
+In Brimbank (62.1%) and Melbourne (54.3%), a majority of the resident population speak a language other than English - Low English proficiency (Table 40): 11 of 13 NWMPHN catchment LGAs are within the top quartile (25%) of all Victorian LGAs for proportion of people with little or no English

+2.2 Mental health needs and accessing the health proficiency.
+In Brimbank 1 in 7 people speak a language other than English and speak system, cultural factors such English not well or not at all, while in Maribyrnong the figure is 1 in 10. as taboos on discussing mental health or family violence may discourage individuals from seeking treatment of mental illness.
 In order to meet these needs, the health system in the region must be able to engage CALD communities through culturally appropriate response and in partnership with local social structures.
-Recent humanitarian arrivals The PHN region hosts a range of humanitarian arrivals centred in Maribyrnong and Preston, with the most recent No specific data exist on the incidence of mental illness in the refugee community in the PHN region.
-However, current research highlights strong linkages between poor mental health and people experiencing displacement and trauma associated with refugee status wave of Syrian refugee arrivals commencing in December 2015.
-The Victorian Refugee Health Network collates a range of research and information of the health issues associated with refugees and asylum seekers.
-This is available at http://refugeehealthnetwork.org.au/learn/health-assessment-and-care/ Humanitarian arrivals often have relatively poor health
+No specific data exist on the incidence of mental illness in the refugee community in the Recent humanitarian arrivals The PHN region hosts a range PHN region.
+However, current research highlights strong linkages between poor mental of humanitarian arrivals health and people experiencing displacement and trauma associated with refugee status. centred in Maribyrnong and Preston, with the most recent Literature wave of Syrian refugee arrivals The Victorian Refugee Health Network collates a range of research and information on commencing in December the health issues associated with refugees and asylum seekers.
+This is available at 2015. http://refugeehealthnetwork.org.au/learn/health-assessment-and-care/

-2.2 Mental health needs

-status and are likely to have

-had limited access to health

-care.
-Some health problems

-experienced by people from

-refugee backgrounds are

-asymptomatic, but

-nonetheless may have serious

-long-term health

-consequences (e.g. intestinal

-parasitic infection, adult

-vitamin D deficiency, hepatitis

-B).

-Additionally, good access to

-services optimise the

-opportunity for early

-intervention, helping to

-ensure that physical and

-psychological problems do not

-become enduring barriers to

-settlement.

-LGBTIQ Literature

-Members of the LGBTIQ Rosenstreich, G. (2013) LGBTI People Mental Health and Suicide.
-Revised 2nd

-community are at Edition.
+Humanitarian arrivals often have relatively poor health

+2.2 Mental health needs status and are likely to have had limited access to health care.
+Some health problems experienced by people from refugee backgrounds are asymptomatic, but nonetheless may have serious long-term health consequences (e.g. intestinal parasitic infection, adult vitamin D deficiency, hepatitis B).
+Additionally, good access to services optimise the opportunity for early intervention, helping to ensure that physical and psychological problems do not become enduring barriers to settlement.
+LGBTIQ Literature Members of the LGBTIQ Rosenstreich, G. (2013) LGBTI People Mental Health and Suicide.
+Revised 2nd community are at Edition.
 National LGBTI Health Alliance.
-Sydney Accessed from

-increased risk for a
+Sydney Accessed from increased risk for a